mate-academy/layout_product-cards/readme.md

 ### Requirements:
 - reset browser's default margins
-- card width is `200px` without border
+- card width is `200px` including border
 - use images from [src/images](src/images)
 - change link styles on `:hover`
 - follow styles from the mock